hydro-project/hydroflow/hydroflow/examples/deadlock_detector/README.md

 Some comments:
 1. This is a purely monotonic, streaming implementation that will report cycles as it finds them.
-2. Each local node runs transitive closure from scratch every epoch; there is currently no materialization of paths.
+2. Each local node runs transitive closure from scratch every tick; there is currently no materialization of paths.
 3. You can add waits-for edges, but you cannot (currently) delete them.
 4. Many networking topologies would work.
 We chose to implement a peer-to-peer architecture with random gossip for this example.
 Each message is sent to each node with a fixed probability.
 Because it's peer-to-peer, every node will eventually learn about and emit each cycle.
 This was an arbitrary design choice.
 A more natural coordinator-subordinate architecture would likely make sense, but would be quite similar to the 2PC example.
 5. We have not implemented termination detection (which is non-monotone) so this will run until you interrupt it.